zigpy/zigpy-cc/README.md

   where 0.2.3 is the new version
 - Start the addon

-If you're using some custom python installation:
+If you are instead using some custom python installation of Home Assistant then do this:
 - Activate your python virtual env
 - Update package with ``pip``
   ```